-- complete a think, pair, share activity - imagine they are a Olympic athlete and write personal Olympic stories - learn about Nancy Greene's career accomplishments Curricula Links:
+- complete a think, pair, share activity - imagine they are a Olympic athlete and write personal Olympic stories - learn about Nancy Greene's career accomplishments

+Curricula Links:
-- Language Arts

-- Personal Planning
+- Language Arts - Personal Planning

 Materials:

 - Paper and pencil

 - Overhead copy of appendix 5.1

-- Photocopies of appendix
+- Photocopies of appendix 5.1 (optional)

-5.1 (optional)

 - Overhead copy of

 - Nancy's Greene's picture (appendix 5.2)

 The Big Idea

-Nancy Greene's thrilling ski race for the gold at the 1967 World Cup inspires students to follow their dreams and have the "confidence" to make their dreams become a reality, even when they may appear impossible.
+Nancy's thrilling race for the gold during her memorable world cup race inspires students to follow their dreams and have the "confidence" to make their dreams become a reality, even when they may appear impossible.

-Opening Motivator: Think, Pair, Share Activity (10 min) Display Nancy Greene's picture on overhead projector and ask your students the following questions:
+Opening Motivator: Think, Pair, Share Activity (10 min)

+Display Nancy Greene's picture on overhead projector and ask your students the following questions:

 - Who is this important British Columbian?

 - What was her chosen sport?

 - Has she won any important races?

 - Is she currently involved with her chosen sport?

 Teaching Tip

 This discussion could be structured using the Think, Pair, Share teaching strategy.
 Students are to:

 - "Think" independently about the question

 - "Pair" up with a peer and discuss their ideas

 - "Share" their ideas with the class

-Classroom Activity: Writing Personal Olympic Stories (60 min) Read Nancy's account of her First World Cup win to your students out loud (see Appendix 5.1).
-After reading Nancy's story, ask students to brainstorm what "inner qualities" Nancy demonstrated during those two pressure-filled days.
+Classroom Activity: Writing Personal Olympic Stories (60 min)

+Orally read Nancy's account of her First World Cup win to your students (see Appendix 5.1).
+After reading Nancy's story, ask students to brainstorm what "inner qualities" Nancy demonstrated during those two pressure filled days.
 After students share their thoughts, conclude the brainstorm by sharing the following information with your class.

-Despite the pressure from the crowd and the racing announcer, Nancy stayed in control and focused on giving best performance possible.
+Despite the pressure from the crowd, the racing announcer, as well as pressure to win, during the race, Nancy stayed in control and focused on giving best performance possible.
 In a high-pressure situation, Nancy realized that she did not "have to win".
-She instead focused on believing in herself and because of that she gained a tremendous sense of calm and confidence.
-It was the inner quality of "confidence" that helped her capture the win.
+She instead focused on believing in herself and because of that she gained a tremendous sense of calm and fidence.
+It was the "inner quality of "confidence" that helped her capture the win.

 2) Ask students to complete a 2 minute silent write about the meaning of the inner quality "confidence".
-During the silent write, students should also write about any other important "inner qualities" that they feel Nancy displayed in
+During the silent write, students should also write about any other important "inner qualities" that they feel Nancy displayed during this high pressure racing environment.

 who inspires you?
+HECODYOU

+J

+UD4 DU

-HECDDYDU YOUTH EDUCATION PROGRAMS
+VOUTH EDUCATION PROGRAMS